-On the first of March 2020, if someone had said that within a few weeks nearly all restaurants, bars, stores, churches, schools, government offices, and libraries would be closed indefinitely; nearly all international travel would cease; all sports events, including MLB, NHL, NBA, March Madness, and the Olympics would be cancelled or postponed; over one-third of the world’s population would have been advised or ordered to stay at home; and over 3 million people would become unemployed – most would have rolled their eyes in disbelief.
+On the first of March 2020, if someone had said that within a few weeks nearly all restaurants, bars, stores, churches, schools, government offices, and libraries would be closed indefinitely; nearly all international travel would cease; all sports events, including MLB, NHL, NBA, March Madness, and the Olympics would be canceled or postponed; over one-third of the world’s population would have been advised or ordered to stay at home, and over 3 million people would become unemployed – most would have rolled their eyes in disbelief.

 Yet, here we are.
 Social-distanced and isolated, as we sit in homes and wonder when does this end?
 And when it does, will anything be the way it was?

 There is something called the 21/90 rule that states it takes 21 days to break a habit and 90 days to make it part of your normal life.
 So, theoretically, if this isolation lasts three months, we should all be:

 - Better hand washers.
 Who actually washed their hands 20 seconds or more dozens of times a day before all this?

 - Living in cleaner environments.
 We kept a pretty clean home before but, between the two of us, we clean the kitchen counter alone 10 times a day now.

 - More aware of the germs around us.
 We’ve carried wipes with us for years to wipe down airplane and train trays but, aside from serious germaphobes, who ever thought about getting sick on a visit to the grocery store?
 Going forward, at least for many, touching door handles, hand rails, and all the other surfaces encountered in normal daily life will definitely be a trigger to wash our hands.